coolsoftwaretyler/ogdenstudios.xyz/_drafts/building-trackerr-intro.md

 So far, we don't have any place to store an API Key.
 Let's add that to the user model.
 But before we do that, let's get some good Test Driven Development in there.

+We want each user to have a field for an API key, but it won't be required, since new users won't have one yet.

+That means we want to test that if we were to make a new user and provide an email, password, and api_key, that user would be valid, as would a user without an api key.

+So let's create a spec file for users, in `spec/models/user_spec.rb`.

 RSpec setup here